Blastocystis: Gut parasites that keep you healthy – DW – 07/16/2024

 It wasn't possible to pinpoint which specific food items increased the abundance of Blastocystis in the gut.
 But, overall, individuals who consumed higher quantities of unprocessed, plant-based foods such as avocados, nuts, seeds, legumes, and green vegetables were more likely to have Blastocystic-rich microbiomes.

-Maria Vehreschild, a physician-scientist at Frankfurt University Hospital, was not surprised that the diet led to an improvement in health outcomes.
+Maria Vehreschild, a physician-scientist at Frankfurt University Hospital, was not surprised that the diet improved health outcomes.

 "This has been widely known for a long time.
 The hard part is to change the eating habits of people.
 Most of us know what is healthy, but that does not mean that we change our diet accordingly," said Vehreschild, who was not involved in the study.